chrisgithub2020/TaskMgr/README.md

 - Set due dates for tasks
 - Automatic email and sms reminders for tasks due in 3 days
 - User-friendly interface for managing tasks
-- Auth0 (signin with googl, outlook etc)
+- Auth0 (signin with google, outlook etc)

 **Languages**